Xyfir/Documentation/ptorx/help.md

     - `{{proxy-address}}` - The address of your proxy email that received the message.
     - `{{sender-domain}}` - The domain of the sender's address.
     - `{{sender-address}}` - The email address of the sender.
-    - `{{header('Header-Name')}}` - Allows you to get the value of a specified email header. `Header-Name` should be replaced with the name of the header whose value you wish to insert.
-If the specified header is not present in an email, `{{header('Header-Name')}}` will remain as-is, without being replaced or removed in the modified email.
+    - `{{header('Header-Name', 'Default Value')}}` - Allows you to get the value of a specified email header. `Header-Name` should be replaced with the name of the header whose value you wish to insert.
+If the specified header is not present in an email, `Default Value` be put in its place.
+Providing a default value is required!

 ### Global Modifiers